 NBA Playoffs: Hawks' Starting Lineup Against 76ers

-The Atlanta Hawks visit the Philadelphia 76ers for Game 1 on Sunday.
+The Atlanta Hawks will go for their second straight win against the 76ers in Game 2 in Philadelphia.

-The Atlanta Hawks will visit the Philadelphia 76ers on Sunday afternoon in Pennsylvania for Game 1 of their second-round series.
+The Atlanta Hawks have a 1-0 series lead over the 76ers and will play Game 2 once again on the road in Philadelphia on Tuesday evening.

-For the game, the Hawks have announced their starting lineup, and the full lineup for the Hawks can be seen in a post below from FantasyLabs NBA.
+For the game, the Hawks have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.

 More on the Philadelphia 76ers and the series can be read here.